markdwags/Razor/help/docs/guide/index.md

 targetrelloc 3 1
 ```

-Another example using a script that uses detect hidden, waits for target, targets self, waits .40 seconds, checks sysmessage, says something and targets the closest mobile.
+Another example using a script that uses detect hidden, waits for target, targets self, waits .40 seconds, checks for a system message, says something and targets the closest mobile.

 ```vim
 Assistant.Macros.UseSkillAction|14